Last Updated on

 M-commerce is growing at a huge rate.
 The increased convenience is leading to more users, who spend more and shop more often.

-It’s not just ecommerce, it’s prevalent across the entire web.
+It’s not just eCommerce, it’s prevalent across the entire web.
 More internet traffic today comes on mobile than desktop, over 60% of Google searches happen on mobile and 15% of Americans only use smartphones to go online.

 In 2023, you can’t afford not to be mobile-friendly and mobile-optimized.
 If you’re offering a sub-par mobile user experience, you’re basically disregarding half (or more) of your audience.